Have a frog fanatic in your life? These children's books about frogs are not only educational, but contain beautiful illustrations.

 However, not every child enjoys catching frogs with bare hands and that is okay!
 Books allow them to learn about these amazing amphibians without all of the sliminess.

+If you are reading this post, then either you are like me or have a child who is like me.
 But, don't be surprised if a once reluctant child begins to show interest in pond life after reading a few good books about frogs.

 Spark your child's interest with these printable frog bookmarks.
 Free PDF download can be found at the bottom of this post.